newtonproject/HEP-specification/login_process.md

 ### User authorizes Dapp on NewPay

+1. Dapp sends request for login to NewPay
-1. NewPay gets public key of Dapp through [signature] and [message] parameters
+2. NewPay gets public key of Dapp through [signature] and [message] parameters
-2. NewPay sends public key to [HEP API]
+3. NewPay sends public key to [HEP API]
-3. HEP API uses public key to request app information that was registered in database and sends that information back to NewPay
+4. HEP API uses public key to request app information that was registered in database and sends that information back to NewPay
-4. NewPay opens and prompts user to authorize the Dapp login based on information gathered from HEP API
+5. NewPay opens and prompts user to authorize the Dapp login based on information gathered from HEP API
-5. User confirms login
+6. User confirms login
-6. User's NewID is sent to Dapp, with [message] and [signature]
+7. User's NewID is sent to Dapp, with [message] and [signature]

 {% content "second" %}